 1998, U.S. Attorney General vs. Data Shack, Mo Moss, Hy Moss, Wendell Moss; John Doe, civil issue; misrepresentation; consent decree

 2004—U.S. District Court, Middle District Florida, InfoGroup vs. The Data Shack; nonpayment $85,009

 2004, U.S. Bankruptcy Court, Middle District Florida, Moss Properties, d/b/a/ the Data Hut, the Data Shack, Chapter 11.
 Assets: $300, Debits: $85,009

 2008: Tampa, Hillsborough Circuit Court, John and Brenda Stevens vs. Mo and Wendy Moss, illegal construction

-What a record: About the only “positive” reference was a Chief Marketer article titled, “Big Data, the Big Lie: Why You Need the Propensities Database,” that I had ghosted for Mo.
+What a record: About the only “positive” reference was a Chief Marketer article titled, “Big Data, the Big Lie: Why You Need the Proclivities Database,” that I had ghosted for Mo.

-I filled out the application as best I could, wondering when I became an unpaid employee of the List Hut.
+I filled out the application as best I could, wondering when I became an unpaid employee of the Data Shack.
 Then I waited for the Hall of Fame entrants to be announced.
 Mo didn’t even make the long list.

 Yale called me.
 “You’re dead in this industry!” he said.
 “If you ever show up at a conference, I’ll bring you down!”

 Thanks, Yale.
 Strangely, there were no hard feelings in Tampa: At Christmas, Mo sent me a large tin of caramel popcorn.
 We’ll try again next year.